Electronic-Emily/WeatherMonitoringSensors/README.md

 ## Solution

-For the first proof of concept a Nucleo-L4R5ZI-P (STM32L4R5ZI) was chosen to interface with the sensors.
+For the first proof of concept a Nucleo-L4R5ZI-P (STM32L4R5ZI) dev board was chosen to interface with the sensors.

 ## Parts list